-2.8.6 pynq.pl Module
+2.8.10 pyng.pl Module

 The pynq.pl module facilitates management of the Programmable Logic (PL).
 The PL module manages the PL state through the PL class.
 The PL class is a singleton for the Overlay class and Bitstream classes that provide user-facing methods for bitstream and overlay manipulation.

-The TCL in the PL module parses overlay .tcl files to determine the overlay IP, GPIO pins, Interrupts indices, and address map.
-The Bitstream class within the PL module manages downloading of bitstreams into the PL.
+class pynq.pl.PL